-The Persistent Cold Air Pool Study (PCAPS) was conducted in Utah’s Salt Lake Valley from 1 December 2010 to 7 February 2011.
-The study’s primary goal is an improved understanding of the physical processes governing the evolution of multi-day cold-air pools, or “inversions”, that are common in mountain basins during the winter.
-Meteorological instrumentation deployed throughout the Salt Lake Valley provided multi-scale observations of the processes contributing to the formation, maintenance, and destruction of 10 distinct persistent inversion episodes.
-Preliminary analysis of this data reveals that variations in cold-air pool (CAP) thermodynamic structure are attributable to a multitude of physical processes affecting local static-stability.
-In general, it is found that synoptic-scale processes impact changes in temperatures aloft, while variations in boundary-layer forcing modulate the lower levels of CAP structure.
-In addition, complex interactions between synoptic-scale flow, local terrain, and CAPs were documented, with both partial and complete removal of CAPs noted during episodes of strong winds.
-The strength and duration of CAP events is shown to impact the local concentrations of pollutants such as PM2.5.
-The paper concludes with a discussion of ongoing and future research.
+The Persistent Cold-Air Pool Study (PCAPS) was conducted in Utah’s Salt Lake Valley from 1 December 2010 to 7 February 2011.
+The field campaign’s primary goal was to improve understanding of the physical processes governing the evolution of multi-day cold-air pools (CAPs), or “inversions”, that are common in mountain basins during the winter.
+Meteorological instrumentation deployed throughout the Salt Lake Valley provided observations of the processes contributing to the formation, maintenance, and destruction of 10 distinct persistent inversion episodes.
+The close proximity of PCAPS field sites to residences and the University of Utah campus allowed many undergraduate and graduate students to participate in the study.

-Capsule:
+Preliminary analyses reveal that variations in CAP thermodynamic structure are attributable to a multitude of physical processes affecting local static stability, e.g., synoptic-scale processes impact changes in temperatures and cloudiness aloft while variations in boundary-layer forcing modulate the lower levels of CAPs.
+During episodes of strong winds, complex interactions between the synoptic and mesoscale flows, local thermodynamic structure, and terrain led to both partial and complete removal of CAPs.
+The strength and duration of CAP events are shown to affect the local concentrations of pollutants such as PM2.5.
+Ongoing and future research underway supported by a National Science Foundation grant is described.

+Capsule

-Research observations elucidate the meteorological processes governing persistent cold-air pools, or “inversions”, impacting Utah’s Salt Lake Valley.
+Persistent cold-air pools, or “inversions”, that affect air quality in urban basins around the world were studied in Utah’s Salt Lake Valley.

--or-

-Research observations elucidate the complex multi-scale interactions of the physical processes modulating cold-air pool formation, maintenance, and destruction.

 1. Introduction